carokds/carokds.github.io/_posts/2019-10-27-trip-to-edinburgh.markdown

  <figcaption>National Museum of Scotland.</figcaption>
 </figure>

 I spent those 3 days walking around this amazing city, and visiting its historic beautiful spots.
 Whenever I travel, I particularly **love** getting lost and discovering places as I walk, stoping by every antique shop that calls my attention.
-But if you aren’t the _rambling-kind-of_ tourist and don’t want to miss anything (specially when you have limited time), I find this [blog](https://www.dangerous-business.com/72-hours-edinburgh-scotland/) to provide a very useful and complete guide to Edinburgh.
+But if you aren’t the _rambling-kind-of_ tourist and don’t want to miss anything (specially when you have limited time), I find this [blog](https://www.dangerous-business.com/72-hours-edinburgh-scotland/) to provide a very useful and **complete guide to Edinburgh**.

 <figure class="large-img">
  <img src="/assets/images/posts/victoria-street.jpg" alt="Picture of Victoria Street"/>